Quarantiine/quarantiine/README.md

 ## My Next Projects
 - **QuickStudy**: Updating and integrating AI into the web app [Check it out!](https://quickstudy.vercel.app)
-- **Portfolio**: A new portfolio using AI, to make things more interesting
 - **GloboTalk**: A web application that allows people with language barriers to speak fluently to each other using AI

 ## Best Projects Right Now